 In 2018, Virginia changed the threshold for grand larceny from $200 up to $500.
 Prior to the new law, larceny of $200 worth of goods from a store could result in up to 20 years in prison.
-Now, larceny of property valued at $500 or more is grand larceny and anything less than $500 is generally petit larceny.
+In 2020 the law changed again to make larceny of property valued at $1000 or more grand larceny.

 The criminal penalty for a larceny conviction can vary depending on the value of the property.
 If you were arrested for larceny or shoplifting in Virginia, contact me to discuss your case.
 A criminal conviction for grand larceny can lead to a felony record and restrict your future opportunities.

 Under Virginia Code § 18.2-95, any person who

 - Commits larceny from the person of another of money or other thing of value of $5 or more,

 - Commits simple larceny not from the person of another of goods and chattels of the value of $1000 or more, or

 - Commits simple larceny not from the person of another of any firearm, regardless of the firearm's value, shall be guilty of grand larceny.

 Shoplifting in Virginia is considered “concealing or taking possession of merchandise.”
 Shoplifting is considered grand larceny if the value of the goods or merchandise involved is $1000 or more.
 Shoplifting of any amount less than $1000 would generally be charged as petit larceny.